All Episodes

 Thanks for taking my call.

-Um, you you pretty much kind of hit the nail on the head what with what you're saying about the media.
+You pretty much kind of hit the nail on the head with what you were saying about the media.

-I'm after traveling this weekend, and seems like every story I'm seeing about Trump is uh is is slanted, and it's it's obnoxiously obvious, um, especially with the donations to the VA.
+I've been traveling this weekend, and it seems like every story I'm seeing about Trump is slanted, and it's obnoxiously obvious, especially with the donations to the VA.

 I mean, how much has Hillary given a VA?